When should I seek the services of a professional advisor?

+With many things in life, there are some which can be enjoyable and cost effective to do oneself, and there are others where you need the expertise, focus and resources of a professional.
+Much of this depends on the time and effort you want to commit.
 An advisor who provides financial planning and asset management can substantially improve your financial situation, save you time, and reduce your stress regarding your finances.
-Other indicators that financial planning services would benefit you include:
+Other indicators that an advisory relationship would benefit you include:

 You have no source of unbiased advice on insurance, estate planning, education retirement